 INFO-I 523 Big Data Applications and Analytics (3 cr.)
 The Big Data Applications & Analytics course is an overview course in Data Science and covers the applications and technologies (data analytics and clouds) needed to process the application data.
 It is organized around rallying cry: Use Clouds running Data Analytics Collaboratively processing Big Data to solve problems in X-Informatics.
-Credit given for only one of INFO-I 423 or I 523.
+Credit given for only one of INFO-I 523, I 423, or ENGR-E 534.

 INFO-I 524 Big Data Software and Projects (3 cr.)
 This course studies software HPC-ABDS used in either High Performance Computing or the open source commercial Big Data cloud computing.
 The student builds analysis systems using this software on clouds and then to use it on a project either chosen by student or selected from list given by instructor.
-Credit given for only one of INFO-I 424 or I 524.
+Credit not given for both INFO-I 524 and I 424.